adarshkhub/Pewlett-Hackard-Analysis/README.md

 # Pewlett_Hackard_Analysis
 Analysis done using PostgreSQL, PgAdmin 4

 ## Overview
-In this analysis we are looking at human resources data from Pewlett-Hackard in order to determine the number of retiring employees and their position titles as well as identify employees who are eligible to participate in a mentorship program.
-This analysis will help future-proof Pewlett Hackard.
+In this analysis we are looking at sales data for a superstore in order to determine insights/trends that may provide further profitability

 ## Results

+(pics)

 ## Summary